18 min read

 valid_lft forever preferred_lft forever

-Likewise, when the IP address was associated with the host’s virtual Ethernet device, a new route was added to its routing table:
+Likewise, when the IP address was associated with the host’s virtual Ethernet device, a new route was added to its routing table (again, because CIDR notation was used):

 $ ip route